helloimhana123/RBRCountdown/README.md

 To install, first find your RBR installation folder.
 Then, go to the `Plugins` folder.
 Open the zip file you downloaded and move all files there to the Plugins folder.
 That's it!!

+## Configuration

+In `Plugins\countdown` you will find a file called `RBRCountdown.ini`.
+In this file you will find the settings:

+* `Centered`, True or False.
+If True the countdown will be centered on the screen.
+* `XOffset`, Horizontal offset of the countdown.
+Only whole numbers.
+If Centered is True then the offset is from the center.
+Otherwise it is from the top left corner of the screen.
+* `YOffset`, Same as XOffset but vertical.
+Up is negative.
+* `Scale`, Scales the countdown.
+Decimal number.

 ## Uninstall

 In the Plugins folder, remove `RBRCountdown.dll` and the `countdown` folder.